Pair to walk in poo costumes from pier to pier in cancer charity fundraiser

 A PAIR of friends have been inspired by a famous journalist to walk from pier to pier in poo costumes to fundraise for cancer charities.

-Zoe Fielder and Jo Lord, of Walton, will walk from Clacton Pier to Walton Pier in memory of Dame Deborah James and to fundraise for Bowel Babe and Bowel Cancer UK.
+Zoe Fielder and Jo Lord, of Thorpe, will walk from Clacton Pier to Walton Pier in memory of Dame Deborah James and to fundraise for Bowel Babe and Bowel Cancer UK.

 Dame Deborah James sadly died from cancer in June after a six year battle and documented her process through the You, Me and the Big C podcast.